bedann/DVT-Weather/README.md

 ### 3rd party libraries used
 1. [GRDB](https://github.com/groue/GRDB.swift) for local persistence.
 Used to save forecast and location details for offline use
 2. [GooglePlaces](https://github.com/googlemaps/ios-places-sdk) for location search and location details
+3. Only the 3 provided icons were used apart from the saved locations list view, which uses openweathermap icons

 Tests not exhaustive, just a little to demonstrate.